dtome-pe/cub3d/README.md

 ## Resources

-This tutorial helped me to get into the implementation right away and to understand the maths behind the project:
+This tutorial helped me to get into the implementation right away and start tackling the maths behind the project:

 [Lode's Computer Graphics Tutorial](https://lodev.org/cgtutor/raycasting.html)